 About Macculloch Hall Historical Museum

-Located in the heart of Morristown’s National Historic District, Macculloch Hall Historical Museum is an 1810 house with period rooms, exhibit galleries and historic gardens, featuring a large collection of original artwork by 19th century caricaturist Thomas Nast.
-George Macculloch, a Scotsman born in Bombay, immigrated to America from London with his wife and two children in 1806.
+Located in the heart of Morristown’s National Historic District, Macculloch Hall Historical Museum is an 1810 house with period rooms, exhibit galleries and historic gardens, featuring the nation’s largest collection of original artwork by 19th century political cartoonist Thomas Nast.
+George Macculloch, a Scotsman born in Bombay, emigrated to America from London with his wife and two children in 1806.
 Settling in Morristown in 1810, Macculloch built a Federal-style brick mansion on a 26-acre gentleman’s farm.
 A businessman, scholar, and visionary, Macculloch is best known as the “father” of the Morris Canal, an international engineering marvel.
 Generations of the Macculloch family influenced education, economics, politics and cultural events of their day.